Youssef-Wheed/Object-Oriented-Programming_Course/6 - Inheritance/README.md

 | Hierarchical              | One parent, many children                       |
 | Multi-Level               | Chain of inheritance                            |

-> ✅ This documentation was created by **Youssef Wheed** to help others learn OOP Inheritance in a structured and clean way.
+>  *This documentation was created by **Youssef Wheed** to help others learn OOP Inheritance in a structured and clean way.*

 ---